dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

 ### [Empowered By Knowledge of God](#empowered-by-knowledge-of-god)

-By becoming familiar with the nature of God, one empowers themselves over in their world: over negativity, vice, disease, falsehood, hypocricy.
+By becoming familiar with the nature of God, one empowers themselves over their world: over negativity, vice, disease, falsehood, hypocricy.
 The world religions are accumulations of information intended to instill an understanding of the nature of God.
 These are pieces of knowledge and stories collected over the course of dozens of